Achilles tendon pain

 Who does it affect?

-If your pain has occurred with no change in activity there are other factors that may be worth considering when it comes to lifestyle.
-Research evidence stated that the following factors can affect the health of the tendons in our bodies:
+If your pain has started with no change in activity, there are other factors that may be worth considering when it comes to lifestyle.
+Research has suggested that the following factors can affect the health of the tendons in our bodies:

 • Smoking